 - 1. Communication and Interaction

 - 2. Cognition and Learning

-- 3. Social, Mental and Emotional Health difficulties
+- 3. Social, Emotional and Mental Health

-- 4. Sensory and Physical needs.
+- 4. Sensory and/or Physical needs.

 At The Ecclesbourne School we work to support students whose special educational needs fall into any of these categories.
 We have experienced teachers, LSOs and equipment to support these needs.
 However, as a mainstream school there will always be limitations to the type of support we can offer.
 Some conditions and needs may be better managed in specialist provision.
 We are happy to meet to discuss your child's Special Educational Needs.